-In Windows 10 1703, the Computer Browser service works incorrectly.
-It is recommended to completely disable this service on Windows 10 and use the computer with Windows 7 (or Windows 8.1/Windows Server 2012 R2 according to the Windows 7 EoS) as the Master Browser on your network.
+On Windows 10 1703, the Computer Browser service works incorrectly.
+It is recommended to completely disable this service on Windows 10 and use the computer with Windows 8.1/Windows Server 2012 R2 as the Master Browser on your network.
 You can set the Master Browser computer via the registry.

-In addition, in Windows 10 1709 and newer (1803, 1809, 1903, 1909), the Computer Browser service and the SMB v1.0 protocol are disabled by default.
-The Computer Browser service is responsible for compiling the list of computers on the network and displaying them (this discovery protocol is widely used before switching to the SSDP and WS-Discovery protocols).
+In addition, in Windows 10 1709 and newer (1803 up to 21H2), the Computer Browser service and the SMB v1.0 protocol are disabled by default.
+The Computer Browser service is responsible for building a list of computers on the network and displaying them (this discovery protocol is widely used before switching to the SSDP and WS-Discovery protocols).

-If you have only computers with Win 10 1709 and newer in your local network (see the table of SMB versions), and you still want to use the Computer Browser, you must enable the SMB v1.0 protocol (it is unsafe!) on at least one computer.
+If you have only computers running Win 10 1709 and newer in your local network (see the table of SMB versions), and you still want to use the Computer Browser, you will have to enable the SMB v1.0 protocol on at least one computer (it’s not safe!).
 This computer will be used as the Master Browser on your network.

 - SMB 1.0 /CIFS Client;

 Or you can enable SMB 1.0 features with the DISM commands:

 If you enabled the SMB1 protocol, then in order to set the current computer as the Master Browser on the network, run the following commands:

 reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Browser\Parameters" /v IsDomainMaster /t REG_SZ /d True /f